 The first step that made an impact on my skin was eliminating the processed junk food from our diet.
 I didn’t know it at the time, and the impact happened very slowly over time.
-But I see it now when my skin breaks out after indulging in too many sweets or tortilla chips.
-For me, it’s affirmation that eating real food (and NOT eating real food) really does make an impact on the body.
+For me, it’s an affirmation that eating real food (and NOT eating real food) really does make an impact on the body.

 Finding Quality Goat Milk Soap

 I admit that at the time, I knew practically nothing about goat milk soap.
-I’m still not a pro by any stretch of the term, but I’ve been thoroughly testing soap from Bend Soap Company for the past seven weeks and have come to the following conclusion:
+I’ve been thoroughly testing soap from Bend Soap Company for years and have come to the following conclusion:

 The best goat milk soap is one that contains no more than three ingredients:

 - nourishing oils (coconut oil, palm oil, and olive oil)

 - essential oils (for fragrance or health benefits)

 Many commercial soaps and cleansers, and even some homemade soaps, contain GMO products like soybean or corn oil.
 Do you see either of those two ingredients listed on your soap or cleanser?
 What about vegetable oil, canola oil, or modified rapeseed oil?
 If so, that oil was most likely created from a GMO crop.